Krunklehorn/io-scene-gzrs2/README.md

 ### Examples of invalid path labels:
 - "shoes.tga" -> just omit the label entirely
-- "Documents\My Custom Gunz Content\fireball.bmp.dds" -> rearrange your folders, include a data subdirectory
+- "Documents\My Custom Gunz Content\fireball.bmp.dds" -> double check your working directory in addon preferences then relocate your image to somewhere inside it

 ## Navmesh Export (.nav)